benhuson/page-parts/readme.txt

 Either enter numbers in the order fields or drag them into the order you want.

+== Screenshots ==

+1. Page Parts meta box.
+2. Page Parts meta box with 3 Page Parts.
+3. Support for Page Part theme locations (like theme_location for WordPress Menus) and featured images.
+4. Page Part URLs are rewritten to their parent page passing the page part slug as an anchor.
+5. Page Part meta box with link back to parent page and option to add a new sibling page part.

 == Changelog ==

 = 0.6 =